DamSenViet/keybits-js/README.md

-# Key Labs Serial
+# Key Labs JavaScript

-A library to serialize and deserialize KeyLabs formatted json files.
+A JavaScript library for interacting with Key Labs data structures and files.

 ## Installation